 Always improve the situation

-Suggest behaviors that you think will improve the situation or the results.
-According to a study by the Osnabrück University of Applied Sciences, this is one of the success factors for successful feedback.
+Suggest behaviors that you think will improve the situation or outcomes.
+According to a study by University Osnabrück is one of the success factors for successful feedback.

-Not only to say how you do not want it, but also to say what you would like to have and which behavior you would be happy with.
-This makes the receiver much easier.
+Not just to say how you don't want it, but also to say what you would like to have or with what behavior satisfied were.
+This makes it much easier for the recipient.

 Why feedback can fail